mlacosta/Huffman-Encoder-for-Nodejs/README.md

 ## Author: Mariano L. Acosta

 # Description
-Convert any kind of String into a url-friendly compressed parameter using Huffman Encoding.
+Convert any kind of String into a url-friendly parameter using Huffman Encoding.

 # Installation